 How to Choose the Best Fan for Your Dorm Room

 Don’t start college off on the wrong foot by breaking the dorm rules on move-in day.
 You have probably already been informed that you are not allowed to have candles or hot plates in your room.
 With so many students living in the same building, it is essential for the safety of everyone involved to follow all room rules and safety measures.
 First make sure the dorm or apartment allows personal fans to be used.
 Choose a fan with excellent safety features, and always plug your fan directly into the wall instead of a power cord or extension.
 Fans like the 36″ Tower Fan with Remote Control and the 18″ Performance Pedestal Fan with Remote are equipped with The Blue Plug™ Patented Safety Fuse technology.
-If any potentially hazardous electrical fault is detected by your fan’s fused safety plug, all electrical power will be cut off to the fan in order to prevent any safety hazards such as a fire.
+If any hazardous electrical fault is detected by your fan’s fused safety plug, all electrical power will be cut off to the fan in order to prevent a fire.

 Consult With Your Roommate

 Sharing a space is never easy.
 Before you rush out to buy a dorm room fan, chat with your future roommate or roommates.
 They may have plans to bring a fan as well, or they may be happy to hear you’re bringing one to share.
 Be mindful that most dorm rooms have very limited space.
-Talk with him or her about the furniture and other items that they will be bringing, and consider how much space will be taken up by both of your things.
+Talk with them about the furniture and other items they will bring, and consider how much space will be taken up by both of your things.
 If it’s determined that the majority of your floor space will be otherwise occupied, consider a window fan or a personal table fan for your room.
 (Check with the RA or the dorm rulebook before buying a window fan – some buildings may not allow placing a fan in the window for aesthetic or safety purposes.)
 An 8″ Electrically Reversible Twin Window Fan fits snuggly into the window (it can also be placed on the floor or on a desk), and comes equipped with a Comfort Watch® thermostat that automatically senses room temperature and turns the fan on or off.
 A 20″ Weather-Shield® Select Box Fan with Thermostat with an isolated motor is also a sure bet, since the Ultra Performance grill design provides up to 20% more airflow.
 The 12″ Classic Metal Table Fan has an oil-rubbed bronze finish that adds to the room’s décor, and sits neatly on top of a desk or bedside table.

 Speaking of roommates, make sure the sound of your fan isn’t a study distraction.
 Some people love the gentle white-noise of a fan.
 Others need perfect quiet to finish their reading before class.
 Be considerate of the space you are sharing and opt for a fan that doesn’t make a lot of noise.
 The Air Stik® Ultra Slim Oscillating Fan has two quiet settings that will not interrupt anyone’s study session.